 8. She sees herself as being special and unique.

 The more narcissistic these women are, the more verbally aggressive they are, but they believe it is justified.
-After all, she will argue, she has to keep the people in her life in line.
-She is deserving of respect, admiration, and even adoration because she is a special creature.
-Those who don't see it should be objects of ridicule.
+After all, she will argue she has to keep the people in her life in line.
+She is deserving of respect, admiration, and even adoration because she is an extraordinary creature.
+Those who don’t see it should be objects of ridicule.

 9. She’s emotionally unregulated.